 AWAL interview: How to succeed as a new artist

-For new artists in 2018, there are more ways than ever to kick start their careers and release their sonic creations.
+For new artists, there are more ways than ever to kick start their careers and release their sonic creations.

 Increasingly, acts are foregoing the traditional label route and doing it themselves which is where AWAL comes in.
 The company is part of Kobalt and offers unsigned artists a comprehensive service including everything from global distribution, marketing to release management.
 A&R and much, much more.